 9 foods to eat if you want healthier skin, hair and nails

-You’ve probably heard of biotin in the context of healthy hair, skin, and nails.
-And that is exactly what the nutritional benefits are.
-“Biotin is one of the B (B7) vitamins and it’s what your body uses to metabolize fats, carbohydrates and amino acids,” says Melissa Koller, Integrative Nutrition Health Coach.
-Since biotin has metabolic functions, it helps transform the food we eat into energy so that our body can function efficiently.
+You’ve probably heard of biotin in the hair background, healthy skin and nails.
+And that’s exactly what the nutrients provide.
+“Biotin is one of the B vitamins (B7) and it’s what your body uses to metabolize fats, carbohydrates, and amino acids,” says Melissa Koller, a Health coach in integrative nutrition.
+Since biotin has metabolic functions, it helps transform the the food we eat into energy so that our body can function efficiently.

-So yes, you’ll want to make sure you’re getting enough biotin if you want your hair, skin, and nails to grow.
+So yes, you’ll want to make sure you’re getting enough biotin if you want your hair, skin and nails to thrive.

 Virga adds that adults are recommended to consume 30 micrograms of biotin per day, while breastfeeding women may need 35 micrograms per day.
-“Although biotin requirements do not increase during pregnancy, lower biotin levels are common in pregnant women because the body breaks down biotin faster during pregnancy,” she says.
-“This is one of the many reasons why all pregnant women should supplement their diet with a high quality prenatal supplement, in addition to a varied and balanced diet.”
+“Although biotin requirements do not increase during pregnancy, lower biotin levels are common in pregnant women because the body breaks down biotin more quickly during pregnancy,” she says.
+“This is one of the many reasons why all pregnant women should supplement their diet with a high-quality prenatal supplement, in addition to eating a varied and balanced diet.”

-As to how to tell if you are lacking in the vitamin, Rofheart says it’s a bit difficult to assess for several reasons: there is a lack of precise test markers, it is not produced naturally by the body, and so on. is water-soluble vitamin, so it is not stored in the body for very long.
+As for how you can tell if you’re deficient in the vitamin, Rofheart says it’s a bit difficult to assess for several reasons: there’s a lack of accurate test markers, it’s not produced by the body naturally , and it is a water-soluble vitamin, so it is not stored in the body for very long.

-There are still a few signs to watch out for.
-“Although symptomatic biotin deficiency is very rare, signs of a deficiency include thinning and hair loss, brittle nails, conjunctivitis, and a red scaly rash around openings in the body (mouth, nose, etc.) “, explains Virga.
-If you notice these symptoms and suspect that you are suffering from a biotin deficiency, you can talk to your doctor to see if this is a deficiency or signs of something else.
+There are, however, a few signs to watch out for.
+“Although symptomatic biotin deficiency is very rare, signs of a deficiency include thinning hair and hair lossbrittle nails, conjunctivitis, and a scaly red rash around body openings (mouth, nose, etc.),” Virga says.
+If you notice these symptoms and think you’re biotin deficient, you can talk to your doctor about see if it’s a deficiency or signs of something else.

-And when it comes to those biotin supplements you’ve probably seen all over the place – there are so many varieties available – you’ll want to exercise caution.
-Every expert we spoke to said that it is best to start with your diet, especially since there are many foods that contain the vitamin.
+And when it comes to those biotin supplements you’ve probably seen all over the place – there are so many varieties available – you’ll want to tread carefully.
+Every expert we spoke to said it’s best to start with your diet, especially since there are so many foods that contain the vitamin.

 Virga says it could be a waste of money to add biotin supplements to your routine if you don’t really need them.
-“There is no research to support that there are benefits to taking a biotin supplement in individuals who are receiving adequate amounts of biotin in the diet,” she explains.
-“Biotin is a water soluble vitamin, so we don’t store it in the body.
-Any excess that we take in from food or supplements is flushed out into our urine.
-Of course, if someone is suffering from true biotin deficiency. , focusing on eating foods rich in biotin while taking a biotin supplement may help improve symptoms.”
+“There is no research to support that there are any benefits from taking a biotin supplement in people receiving adequate amounts of biotin in the diet,” she explains.
+“Biotin is a water-soluble vitamin, so we don’t store it in the body.
+Any excess we take in from food or supplements is passed out in our urine.
+Of course, if someone has a true deficiency in biotin, focusing on eating biotin-rich foods while taking a biotin supplement may help improve symptoms.”

-But if you do decide to go the supplement route, you will need to be careful about how much you consume.
-Koller warns that taking too much biotin supplements can cause an upset stomach or even skin problems.
+But if you decide to go complementary course, you’ll want to be careful about how much you consume.
+Koller warns that taking too many biotin supplements can cause stomach upset or even skin problems.

-If you want to start your diet with foods rich in biotin, take a look at some great sources of nutrients below.
+If you want to kickstart your diet with biotin-rich foods, take a look at some great nutrient sources below.

-Rofheart says eggs are a great source of biotin, as the yolks are particularly high in biotin and other B vitamins.
-And Virga adds that egg yolks also contain vitamin D, which is an important nutrient that stimulates the system. immune system and not found in many foods.
+Rofheart says eggs are an excellent source of biotin since the yolks are particularly rich in biotin and other B vitamins.
+And Virga adds that egg yolks also contain Vitamin Dwhat is important immune boosting nutrient not found in many foods.

 The nutrient can also be found in animal sources like hamburger meat and pork, Rofheart says.

-“Most nuts and seeds provide a good dose of biotin,” says Virga.
+“Most nuts and seeds provide a healthy dose of biotin,” says Virga.
 “Walnuts are an exceptionally good source of biotin, containing 9.5 micrograms per serving.”
-Koller suggests adding raw nuts for crunch to your oatmeal or salad or having them as a midday snack.
+Koller suggests adding raw nuts for crunching to your oatmeal or salad or having them as a midday snack.

 4. Nutritional yeast

-Koller suggests sprinkling nutritional yeast on your food for a biotin boost.
+Koller suggests sprinkling nutritional yeast on your foods for a biotin boost.

 5. Sunflower seeds

-Virga says sunflower seeds are another great source — a quarter cup provides about 2.6 micrograms of biotin.
+Virga says sunflower seeds are another great source — a quarter cup of them provides about 2.6 micrograms of biotin.

 “Salmon is truly a superfood!
-A three-ounce serving of salmon contains 5 micrograms of biotin in addition to the anti-inflammatory omega-3 fatty acids, vitamin D and selenium,” says Virga.
+A three-ounce serving of salmon contains 5 micrograms of biotin in addition to fighting inflammation omega-3 fatty acidsvitamin D and selenium,” says Virga.

 “Adding more mushrooms to your diet is a great way to get more biotin,” says Virga.
-“I love using mushrooms in plant-based dishes because they offer a meat-like texture and flavor and are packed with nutrients. »
+“I love using mushrooms in herbal dishesbecause they offer a meaty texture and flavor and are packed with nutrients. »

-“Avocados are a good source of biotin, healthy fats, and vitamin E, making them a great option for anyone looking to improve the health of their skin,” says Virga.
+“Avocados are a good source of biotin, healthy fats, and vitamin E, making them a great option for anyone looking to boost their skin health,” says Virga.

 9. Sweet potatoes

-And Virga says sweet potatoes are one of the main plant sources of biotin.
-They are also a great source of beta-carotene, a nutrient that supports healthy skin.
+And Virga says sweet potatoes are one of the best plant sources of biotin.
+They are also an excellent source of beta-carotene, a nutrient that promotes healthy skin.